Radical Dynamical Monogenicity: Results and Previous Work

 The literature regarding monogenic fields is vast.
 A recent text on monogenicity that focuses on using index form equations is Ga\'al's book \cite{GaalsBook}.
 Another modern resource is Evertse and Gy\H{o}ry's book \cite{EvertseGyoryBook}.
 Radical extensions\footnote{These extensions are also called \textit{pure extensions}.} also have a very extensive body of previous work.
 We will not undertake a general survey of the literature involving radical extensions and monogenicity here; the curious reader can see \cite{SmithRadical} for this.

 Our investigation is inspired by \cite{Ruofan} where Li studies iterates of $f(x)=x^2-a$.
-Li uses novel arguments to give necessary and sufficient conditions for a root of $f^n(x)$ to be a monogenerator for all $n\geq 1$.
-We generalize Li's results to $x^p-a$ with $p$ an odd prime.
+Li uses novel arguments to give necessary and sufficient conditions for a root of $f^n(x)$ to be a monogenerator for all $n\leq N$, a fixed positive integer.
+We extend Li's results to $x^p-a$ with $p$ an odd prime.

 Other authors have studied the monogenicity of iterates of polynomials defining radical extensions.
 In \cite{JonesStable}, Jones considers $h(x)=(x-t)^m+t$ for $m\geq 2$ and $t\geq 1$.
 This polynomial yields the same extension as $g(x)=x^m+t$; however, the fields defined by roots of $h^n(x)$ and $g^n(x)$ differ for $n\geq 2$.
 Indeed, $h^n(x)$ yields the same number field as $x^{m^n}+t$ for all $n\geq 1$, but $g^n(x)$ does not.